 Getting Started with Score Judge

 Set up a competition with live judging and a public leaderboard in about 15 minutes.
+Add judges, define scoring criteria, and share the link.

 You can have a live leaderboard running in about 15 minutes.
 Here's how.